rcorcs/cgo18mscr/rebuttal.md

 B.10.Storing many alternate binaries is unnecessary.
 It is search strategy dependent.
 In ours, one binary exists at any time.
 We will clarify.

 B.11.AutoFDO is not about iterative compilation.
-It repeatedly feeds profiles to a FDO compiler.
+It repeatedly feeds profiles to an FDO compiler.
 That is not iterative compilation search (despite such a section title)--they have no search.
 We will discuss in related work.

 B.12.Yes, we did not evaluate on data-centers.
 We meant it is general from mobile systems to data-centers.
 We did not mean to suggest that we evaluated in all domains.
 We will clarify.